• Skip to primary navigation

 What could you add?

-• Greek yogurt, but then the smoothie will not be vegan anymore.
-It tastes delicious though!
-Use less milk in this case, enough to make the smoothie drinkable.
+• Greek yogurt, but then the smoothie would not be vegan anymore.
+It tastes delicious, though!
+In this case, use less milk, enough to make the smoothie drinkable.

 • Chia seeds or flax seeds instead of oats, about 1 tablespoon per serving.